places-workshop/2024/index.md

 with the main conferences of ETAPS, in particular with ESOP.
 PLACES has had 14 previous iterations; this is the 15th edition.

+The [programme and proceedings](programme-proceedings) of PLACES 2024 are now published.

 ## Highlights

 {: .news }
-The [programme and proceedings](programme-proceedings) of PLACES 2024 are now published.
+Call for Papers: PLACES 2024 Special Issue of the Journal of Logical and Algebraic Methods in Programming (JLAMP).
+Click [here](cfp-special) for more info.

 * Keynote speakers and talks:
   - **[Mariangiola Dezani-Ciancaglini](http://www.di.unito.it/~dezani/)**, Università di Torino, IT. *["Simple MultiParty Sessions"](programme-proceedings#keynote2)*